 Even before COVID, for couples who have been together for a long time, own a house, or want an intimate wedding, getting married at home was an appealing option.

 You and your guests feel comfortable in your home.
 You might have the ceremony inside in your favorite room and the reception outside where guests have more space to roam.
-Be aware, though, that at-home weddings are not always less expensive.

 An at-home wedding gives you a chance to have many of the frills of a wedding in a bigger venue, on a smaller scale.